agb/firestore-restore-gui/README.md

 When trying to restore Firestore backups, you might encounter this frustrating error:

 ```
-INVALID_ARGUMENT: Bucket miraku-japan.firebasestorage.app is in location us-central1.
+INVALID_ARGUMENT: Bucket your-project.firebasestorage.app is in location us-central1.
 This database can only operate on buckets spanning location asia or asia-northeast1.
 ```